6 Easy Ways to Dispose of Old Cooking Pots and Pans

 6 Easy Ways to Dispose of Cooking Pots and Pans

-There are easy ways to get old cookware off your kitchen without even breaking a sweat or putting our environment at risk.
+There are easy ways to get old cookware off your kitchen without breaking a sweat or putting our environment at risk.

 Let’s dive into them right away!